 PROGEDO – your first friend abroad.
 For us this is not just a statement but a commitment!
-That is why we regularly inform our customers about current events and happenings that we consider particularly important for them.
+That is why we regularly keep our customers informed about current events and developments that we consider particularly important for them.

 In Germany, stricter Corona rules come into force today in order to stop the spread of the virus.
 In addition, the first vaccinations against Corona have been carried out since the end of December.
 Our update gives you a first overview.
 As we live in a federal country, there may be deviations in the individual federal states, so our information is always only a guide.

 - Overview of the current procedures of the registration offices and immigration authorities

 - Corona – Update, November 11th 2020

 - Quarantine in times of Corona- How PROGEDO supports you

 - Corona – Update, July 09, 2020

 - Corona – Update, May 25, 2020

 - Corona – Update, April 21, 2020